awsdocs/aws-greengrass-developer-guide/doc_source/create-lambda.md

    1. For **Version description**, type **First version**, and then choose **Publish**:
 ![\[Screenshot with the Version description field set to First version and the Publish button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-027.png)

-   Next, create an alias for the Lambda function version\.
-Aliases create a single entity for your Lambda function that AWS Greengrass devices can subscribe to without having to update subscriptions with Lambda version numbers every time a function is modified\.
-If future versions of this Lambda are published, you must point the alias to the new version\.
+1. <a name="create-version-alias"></a>Create an [alias](http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) for the Lambda function version, as follows:
 **Note**
-AWS Greengrass doesn't support Lambda aliases for **$LATEST** versions\.

-1. <a name="create-version-alias"></a>Create an alias, as follows:
+Greengrass groups can reference a Lambda function by alias \(recommended\) or by version\.
+Using an alias makes it easier to manage code updates because you don't have to change your subscription table or group definition when the function code is updated\.
+Instead, you just point the alias to the new function version\.

    1. From the **Actions** menu, choose **Create alias**\.
 ![\[Screenshot of the Actions menu set to Create alias.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-028.png)

    1. Name the alias **GG\_HelloWorld**, set the version to **1** \(which corresponds to the version that you just published\), and then choose **Create**\.
 ![\[Screenshot of Create a new alias with the Name field set to GG_HelloWorld, the Version field set to 1, and the Create button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-029.png)
+**Note**
+AWS Greengrass doesn't support Lambda aliases for **$LATEST** versions\.